Pabianice: Transportation

 Pabianice has seen major infrastructural changes over the past few years amidst increased investment and economic growth.
 The city has a much improved infrastructure with new roads.

 Pabianice now has a good circular road system.
 Pabianice bypass (express road S14) opened in May 2012.
 However, parts of S8 (part of the European route E67) are currently under construction and to be completed within 2012.

 Near Pabianice there is an international airport: Łódź Władysław Reymont Airport (IATA: LCJ, ICAO: EPLL) located just 11 km from the city centre.

-Public transport in Pabianice includes buses, trams (streetcars), as of 2013 commuter railway Łódzka Kolej Aglomeracyjna and regional rail PKP Przewozy Regionalne.
+Public transport in Pabianice includes buses, trams (streetcars), as of 2013 commuter railway Łódź Agglomeration Railway and regional rail PKP Polregio.

 The regional rail and light rail is operated by Polish State Railways (PKP).
 There are also some suburban bus lines run by private operators.
 Bus service covers the entire city.

 Currently, the Miejskie Przedsiębiorstwo Komunikacyjne (City Transport Company) company runs line number 41 which connects Pabianice with Łódź City.